Himan10/AutoReplyToLP/README.md

 - [x] Reading the notification pop-up (DONE)

 ## Some details :
-  1. **Fetch email message** : This task is basically related to fetch incoming emails which are not yet seen, by LPForum.
+  1. **Fetch email message** : This task is basically related to "fetch incoming emails of LPForum" which are left unseen by the user.

       So, whenever someone replies on LPForum and if he/she mentioned me or quoted my message or just re-reply on my message (without mentioned or quoting) then LPForum will notify me by sending me an email.
-Now, once i receive the email, the python script will fetch the raw contents of an email and extract the messages which match the following pattern :
+Now once i receive it, the python script will fetch the raw contents of an email and extract those messages which match the following pattern :

      ```
      1. Quoted Message + Second person reply